SOUTH KOREA FAST FACTS

-Planning a trip to South Korea?
-Below are a list of the top attractions you should see or visit:
+Planning your travel to South Korea?
+Below is a list of the top attractions you should see or visit:

 Seoul Tower: This communication and observation tower in Seoul is one of the country’s most prominent modern architectural feature.
 It also marks the highest point of the city with a height of 236 meters.
 This tower was built in 1971.

-Gyeongbokgung Palace: This is royal palace of the Joseon dynasty is one of the major tourist attractions in South Korea.
+Gyeongbokgung Palace: This is the royal palace of the Joseon dynasty is one of the major tourist attractions in South Korea.
 It was built way back in 1395.
 This is also the largest of the Five Grand Palaces associated with the Joseon dynasty.

 South Korean Cuisine

-The food in South Korea is based largely on the use of rice, vegetables and meats.
-A traditional Korean meal consists of a variety of side dishes and steam-cooked rice.
+The food in South Korea is based largely on the use of rice, vegetables, and meats.
+A traditional Korean meal consists of a variety of side dishes and steam cooked rice.
 Kimchi, however, is their most popular dish.
-It is prepared using fermented bean paste, sesame oil, fermented red chili paste, vegetables and other seasoning.
+It is prepared using fermented bean paste, sesame oil, fermented red chili paste, vegetables and other seasonings.

 The use of vegetables in Korean cuisine is quite prevalent and they use a variety of cooking methods for their dishes.
-Most of the time, though, vegetables are served uncooked or slightly steamed or lightly stir fried.
-Aside from kimchi, other popular dishes in South Korea include bibimbap, banchan and miyeok guk (seaweed soup).
+Most of the time, though, vegetables are served uncooked or slightly steamed or lightly stir-fried.
+Aside from kimchi, other popular dishes in South Korea include bibimbap, banchan, bulgogi, spicy rice cake, and miyeok guk (seaweed soup).